fastify/fastify-passport/README.md

 ```

 ## Difference between `fastify-secure-session` and `@fastify/session`
 `fastify-secure-session` and `@fastify/session` are both session plugins for Fastify which are capable of encrypting/decrypting the session.
-There are mainly two differences:
-- `fastify-secure-session` uses the stateless approach and stores the whole session in an encrypted cookie. `@fastify/session` uses the stateful approach for sessions and stores them in a session store.
+The main difference is that `fastify-secure-session` uses the stateless approach and stores the whole session in an encrypted cookie whereas `@fastify/session` uses the stateful approach for sessions and stores them in a session store.
-- With `fastify-secure-session` you update the session using `.get`, `.set` and `.delete` methods whereas with `@fastify-session` you mutate the session values directly. e.g.`request.session[key] = value`

 ## Session Serialization